-Whether you're hiring your first employee or your 50th, it's important to know what forms you'll need for us to withhold taxes and pay your team.
+Whether you're hiring your first employee or your 50th, it's important to know what forms you need to withhold taxes, and pay your team.

 In short, yes.
 All new employees must complete Forms I-9 and W-4 upon hiring.
 And it's equally important for you to retain copies of these documents in case of an audit.
-You also need information from these forms to add new employees to OnPay.
+When hiring and onboarding using OnPay, these forms are automatically included in their onboarding packet.

 Form I-9